compbiozurich/UZH-BIO392/course-material/literature-links.md

 # UZH BIO392 - Literature

 This page collects items for the course "reading list" (and beyond).
-Since the repository is public, we're not able to provide direct downloads as part of the repository but you'll get a password for the [literature repository link](https://drive.switch.ch/index.php/s/qVnXSPf3pGdOfVw).
+Since the repository is public, we're not able to provide direct downloads as part of the repository.

 ## Recommended Reading